Loki (Marvel Comics): Defenders

 Loki ended up in the Sixth Cosmos, the iteration of the Multiverse before the one he left.
 He saw a threat on the Outside that could endanger the Eighth Cosmos.and met Taaia, mother of Galactus, who told him she had a device that would allow her to warn Doctor Strange of this potential danger but he suggested instead that he could piggyback of this device with his magic to make a portal to the present.
 Loki checking on Verity and Asgard, he found Odin's funeral and saw a version of himself in the Eighth Cosmos, despite never entering it.
 Realizing he was time-displaced and fearing a cyclical fate, he decided to embark on one last adventure before returning.

-Joined by Taaia, Loki traveled through a portal to Kadesh, where the Defenders were summoned by Eternity through Doctor Strange's tarot cards.
+Joined by Taaia, Loki traveled through a portal to Kadesh, where the Defenders were summoned by Eternity through Strange's tarot cards.
 Sent to the Neutral Zone to investigate the threat, they encountered the Beyonders, battled the Phoenix Force, and sought aid from the Queen of Nevers.
 Eventually, they reached the House of Ideas, where Loki saw her future self watching, confirming her plan would work.
 The One Above All revealed a mysterious upcoming enemy, the "Enigma."
-Loki decided to leave the story entirely through the House of Ideas to escape the old status quo but was inspired by the Blue Marvel’s bodhisattva vow to instead help others break free.
+Loki decided to leave the story entirely through the House of Ideas to escape the old status quo but was inspired by Blue Marvel’s bodhisattva vow to instead help others break free.
 To ensure her plan worked, she erased her memories of the journey until the right time.